bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:30:48

-Yeah, what you're saying is it's basically solved for Lightning or there's a very, you know, but
+What you're saying is it's basically solved for Lightning or there's a very, you know, but

 Sjors: 00:30:53